flomesh-io/fsm/docs/gateway-api-compatibility.md

 > Status: Partially supported.

 FSM supports only a single Gateway resource per namespace.
-The Gateway resource must reference FSM's corresponding effective GatewayClass.
+The Gateway resource must reference FSM's corresponding effective GatewayClass, whose controller name is `flomesh.io/gateway-controller`.
 In case of multiple Gateway resources created in the same namespace, FSM will choose the oldest ONE by creation timestamp.
 If the timestamps are equal, FSM will choose the resource that appears first in alphabetical order by “{name}”.
 We might support multiple Gateway resources.
+Due to the limitation of Kubernetes Service of type LoadBalancer, the UDP gateway cannot coexist with gateways of other protocols.
+If you want to use UDP gateway, you need to create a new one.

 Fields:
 - `spec`